rwols/CMakeBuilder/README.md

   * Available generators for linux: "Ninja" and "Unix Makefiles".

-    If no generator is specified on osx, "Unix Makefiles" is the default generator.
+    If no generator is specified on linux, "Unix Makefiles" is the default generator.
 For "Ninja", you must have ninja installed.
-Install it with apt.
+Install it with your package manager.

   * Available generators for windows: "Ninja" and "Visual Studio".